 On Wednesday 15th March 2023, Chancellor Jeremy Hunt delivered his Spring Budget, which included the biggest shake-up in the taxation of pensions for over a decade.
-The Lifetime Allowance is being abolished altogether and the standard Annual Allowance is being increased by 50%.
+The Annual Allowance is being increased by 50% and there are plans to abolish the Lifetime Allowance altogether.

 What are the Lifetime and Annual Allowance?

 The Lifetime Allowance sets the total value of all the pension savings (excluding State pensions) you can build up before having to pay tax.
-It currently stands at £1.073 million and had been expected to stay at that level until 2026, but from 6th April 2023 it’ll be a thing of the past.
+It currently stands at £1.073 million and had been expected to stay at that level until 2026, but from 6th April 2023 LTA tax charges are being removed, and from April 2024 the LTA will be a thing of the past.

 The Annual Allowance limits the amount that can be paid into your pensions in a tax year without having to pay a tax charge.
 It’s being increased from £40,000 to £60,000, with changes to the tapered Annual Allowance also coming in on 6th April 2023.